Ashburry-trio/Ircproxy/docs/index.rst

 simple, yet fun.
 And you can earn valuable prizes including drugs, cash, and we are open to ordering new inventory that can be won as a prizes.
 The most expensive game is $2 and the inexpensive games are 5 cents.
 You can still win big on the 5 cent games.
 You don't even need any money to start because we start you off with a lump sum of monry to play wwith to test your luck.
 I wish you best of luck while using Trio-Ircproxy.py.
 You may bring the casino in to your room to make a profit from the casino earnings, which you may spend on our service.
-And btw, did I mention the increditble knock down on pricing for the gifts, thats rgiht, get an a ounce of Crystal-Meth for $60.
+And btw, did I mention the incredible knock down on pricing for the gifts; that's right, get an a ounce of Crystal-Meth for $60.
 And remember, stay safe.

 User Pages
 ######################